Memorial Services

 Time and Space

+Perhaps the greatest benefit is the time and space it gives families.
 Naturally when someone dies it can be a stressful time.
 Even if the death is expected, there is still pain and loss.
-Families are confronted with having many things to organise and address besides the funeral itself.
+Families are confronted with having many things to organise and deal with.

-Sometimes the emotion and grief at the time enables Funeral Homes to talk families into spending more when they didn’t need the extra expense.
+It is known that Funeral Homes do use this to talk families into spending more when they didn’t intend to.
 Families could easily end up having a much different funeral than they initially intended.
-It only takes a few extra things for the funeral costs to rise dramatically.

-If people need to travel, this also gives them time to plan and organise this.
+Also, if people need to travel some distance, this gives them time to organise this.

 More personal